Ever said or thought, ‘I hate my body’?

 Hating your body is a very ineffective way of bringing the happiness and contentment you crave into your life.

 Loving your body is far more effective.

-You probably have work to do before you really come to love your body, but as a starting point, simply staying awake to the above fact will help immensely.
-Please remember it.
+You probably have work to do before you really come to love your body.
+But as a starting point, simply staying awake to fact that hating on your body is not going to help you will help immensely.

 If you think this a message worth spreading, please share this blog post on social media (buttons below).